af/envalid/README.md

-Envalid wraps the very handy [dotenv](https://www.npmjs.com/package/dotenv) package, so if you have a `.env` file in your project, envalid will read and validate the env vars there as well.
+Envalid wraps the very handy [dotenv](https://www.npmjs.com/package/dotenv) package, so if you have a `.env` file in your project, envalid will read and validate the env vars from that file as well.

 ## Motivation